1972 Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1. 1972-S Silver DDO FS-101

-Doubled die errors occur when the die receives multiple impressions from the hub during production, creating overlapping images on struck coins.
-The planchet moves slightly between strikes, resulting in doubled design elements visible under magnification.
+Doubled Die Obverse (DDO) errors occur when the die receives multiple impressions from the hub during production, creating overlapping images on struck coins.
+A planchet moves slightly between strikes, resulting in doubled design elements visible under magnification.
 On 1972 Eisenhower dollars, doubling appears most prominently on LIBERTY, the date, and IN GOD WE TRUST.

 The magnitude and location of doubling determines value.
 Prominent doubling on major design elements commands higher premiums than minor varieties.
-Collectors use magnification to identify genuine doubled dies versus machine doubling or strike doubling, which hold no premium.
+Collectors use magnification to identify genuine doubled dies versus machine doubling or strike doubling (a type of mechanical damage), which hold no premium whatsoever.

 Values range based on doubling strength and coin grade.
 Specimens with clear, well-defined doubling in uncirculated condition typically bring $100 or more.
 Higher-grade examples with exceptional doubling can reach several hundred dollars.